Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

 To improve the efficiency of PCARN, we propose an efficient residual and cascading block of the generator.
 This approach is analogous to the MobileNet~\cite{mobilenets}, but we use group convolution instead of depthwise separable convolution.
-Our efficient residual (EResidual) block is composed of two consecutive 3$\times$3 group convolutions and a single pointwise convolution, as shown in Fig.~\ref{fig:block_efficient} (a).
+Our efficient residual (EResidual) block is composed of two consecutive 3$\times$3 group convolutions and a single pointwise convolution (\Fref{fig:block_efficient}a).
 The advantage of using group convolution over the depthwise separable convolution is that it makes the efficiency of the model manually tunable.
-Thus, the user can choose the appropriate group size for the desired performance, since the group size and the performance are in a trade-off relationship.
+Thus, the user can choose the appropriate group count for the desired performance, since the number of groups and the performance are in a trade-off relationship.

-The analysis of the cost efficiency of using the EResidual block is as follows.
+The analysis of the efficiency of the EResidual block usage is as follows.
 Let $K$ be the kernel size and $C_{in}, C_{out}$ be the number of input and output channels.
 Since we retain the spatial resolution of the feature map by the padding, we can denote $F$ to be both the input and output feature size.
 Then, the cost of a standard residual block is

 Note that we exclude the cost of addition or nonlinearity, and consider only the convolution layers.
 This is because both the standard and the efficient blocks have the same number of such modules and these occupy a negligible portion of the entire computational cost.